 Eligible students may work part-time while in college to help defray their educational cost.
 Students are paid an hourly rate and receive a paycheck every two weeks for the hours worked.
 Students cannot earn more than the amount of their work-study award.
-Salary is based on published rates in the Federal Work Study manual.
-All students awarded work-study are placed in the job by the college's Placement Office.
-(The College Work-Study Manual provides further information.)
+Salary is based on published rates.
 FAFSA completion is required.
 Work-Study funds are allocated each year by the Federal government.
 The Financial Aid Office will award work-study to eligible students until the funds for the year are exhausted.